Intensive Course in Genetic Cancer Risk Assessment

 The Intensive Course in Genomic Cancer Risk Assessment is a continuing medical education course for Physicians, Physician Assistants, Genetic Counselors, Master's or PhD in Genetics or Advanced Practice Nurses, and Geneticists.

 The course runs from October through February each year.
 Track 1 of the course combines distance learning with a four-day series of live online workshops, and Track 2 offers online distance-learning only.
 The only difference between the two tracks is that Track 1 offers four days of intensive virtual workshops.

 For course or application inquiries, visit the webpage.

 At the conclusion of the Intensive Course in Genomic Cancer Risk Assessment, participants will be able to:

 - Integrate cancer genetics and oncology knowledge into clinical practice

-- Apply practitioner-level proficiency to cancer risk assessment and case management
+- Apply skills commensurate with practitioner-level proficiency into the cancer risk assessment and case management process

-- Recommend risk-appropriate options for cancer screening and prevention, including imaging, chemopreventive and surgical interventions
+- Recommend risk-appropriate options for cancer surveillance and prevention as part of the cancer risk assessment, including imaging, chemopreventive and surgical interventions

-- Provide resources and information on current hereditary cancer registries, cancer epidemiology and cancer prevention studies to patients and professional colleagues
+- Examine the value of hereditary cancer registries, cancer epidemiology and cancer prevention studies for patients and clinicians

 Alumni of the course have the option to join our Clinical Cancer Genomics Community of Practice, a network currently numbering more than 1,000 clinicians, and to participate in our Clinical Cancer Genomics Community Research Network.